g00glen00b/dimitri.codes/content/posts/2015-07-25-writing-a-chat-application-with-meteor/index.md

 featuredImage: "../../images/logos/meteor.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["JavaScript", "Meteor.js"]
+excerpt: "In this example I'll show you how easily you can create applications using Meteor by demonstrating how to write a chat application in less than 100 lines."
 ---

 A few days ago I gave an introduction to Meteor for students of [UCLL](http://www.ucll.be/) starting of with an empty project and building a complete chat application in the process.
 The application we're going to build will look like this: